 It’s finally grilling season again!
 We all love to have a nice dinner outside, but we want to remind pet owners of some hidden dangers around the grill.
-Here are some tips for
+Here are five grilling safety tips to keep your dog safe this summer:

 Corn on the cob is tasty!
 So tasty that dogs may even scavenge them off plates or out of the trash.
 During the summer, corn cobs are one of the most common causes of GI obstructions that we see in our ER.
 A GI obstruction can lead to endoscopy or even surgery to remove the cob from the stomach and intestines.
 So please save yourself an expensive vet bill and make sure all corn cobs are properly disposed of in the trash.
 We recommend throwing the bag into your large trash bin right away just to be sure your dog doesn’t break open the trash can lid!